Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 [Experience map with goals](#experience-maps) and specify the goal in the [Path filter](#path-filter).

-Another way is to [create and deploy](#how-to-create-a-new-map) a new [Goal map](#goal-maps), which will focus only on the paths towards the specified goal.
+Another way is to [create and deploy](#how-to-create-a-new-map) a new [Goal map](#goal-maps), which will focus only on the paths toward the specified goal.
 You can use the same technique to explore paths to certain assets or outcomes.

 ## Maps {#maps}